1. Purpose of policy

 Sponsored event means an event approved as fully or partially sponsored by the University.

-The University of the Sunshine Coast is committed to the provision of high quality catering services to students, staff, and internal and external clients.
+USC is committed to the provision of high-quality catering services to students, staff, and internal and external clients.
 Where possible, this service will be provided in a manner which is consistent with the University’s strategic goals on regional engagement and environmental sustainability.

 5. Food outlets on campus